Damages in the Middle East and Africa: Trends from recent cases and some challenges

-While cash flow projections reflect all risks affecting the project, the inclusion of country risk in the discount rate must consider only the systematic (or non-diversifiable) part of country risk.
+While cash-flow projections reflect all risks affecting the project, the inclusion of country risk in the discount rate must consider only the systematic (or non-diversifiable) part of country risk.
 Standard asset valuation models such as the capital asset pricing model (CAPM) attach a premium related only to the part of the risk that investors cannot avoid with diversification.
-The degree of diversification of the relevant investors must be analysed case by case as often global investors are well diversified and local investors are not, particularly in relation to investments in real assets and if restrictions to access capital markets exists.
+The degree of diversification of the relevant investors must be analysed case by case as often global investors are well diversified and local investors are not, particularly in relation to investments in real assets and if restrictions to access capital markets exist.
+Moreover, beta estimates may not be reliable, as local industry stocks are often not very liquid or have a short history of public trading.
+These conditions are common in many emerging markets.

 Often country risk premiums are derived by comparing US dollar-denominated bond yields in the local country with those in reference countries (such as the United States or Germany) for the same maturities.
 Adding such a premium to the risk-free rate implicitly assumes that: all country risk is systematic, and the risks related to the local government defaulting on its bonds is a relevant risk for the project under valuation.
 These assumptions do not hold in many cases and not correcting for these factors may lead to using country risk premiums that are unrealistically high for the project in question.

 When country risk premiums are derived from bond rates, the question arises as to whether further adjustments are necessary to account for the greater risk inherent in equities than in debt.
-Often such equity risk differentials are reflected in the determination of equity discount rates, for instance by using market risk premiums that are then multiplied by the relative volatilities (the betas) of specific samples of companies with similar risk profiles relative to the overall market.
+Often such equity risk differentials are reflected in the determination of equity discount rates, for instance, by using market risk premiums that are then multiplied by the relative volatilities (the betas) of specific samples of companies with similar risk profiles relative to the overall market.
 Attempts to use data from companies with comparable risk (such as multinational companies with a similar percentage of activity in countries with similar risk assessments) with equity-to bond country risk adjustments may lead to double counting country risk.
-In fact, for beta estimates to be reliable, local industry stock are often not very liquid or have a short history of public trading.
-These conditions are common in many emerging markets.

 Foreign exchange rates